Svenska Supercupen (women)

-Svenska Supercupen was a one-off fixture in Swedish football played between the previous season's Damallsvenskan champions and winners of the Svenska Cupen.
-The fixture was played before the start of Damallsvenskan.
+Svenska Supercupen was a single-match fixture in Swedish football played between the previous season's Damallsvenskan league champions and the winners of the Svenska Cupen.
+It was played before the start of the next Damallsvenskan season.
 The first final was played in 2007.

 In 2014 no Supercup was held, as the Swedish Cup was restructured going from single years to being played summer to summer.